cfrg/draft-irtf-cfrg-hybrid-kems/draft-irtf-cfrg-hybrid-kems.md

 - `Ndk`: The length in bytes of a secret decapsulation key
 - `Nct`: The length in bytes of a ciphertext produced by Encaps
 - `Nss`: The length in bytes of a shared secret produced by Encaps or Decaps

-> This interface is effectively the same as the one defined in the Hybrid Public
-> Key Encryption (HPKE) specification {{?RFC9180}}.
-The only difference is that
-> here we assume that all values are byte strings, whereas in HPKE keys are
-> opaque by default and serialized or deserialized as needed.
-We also use
-> slightly different terminology for keys, emphasizing "encapsulation" and
-> "decapsulation" as opposed to "public" and "secret".

-## Key Derivation Function `KDF` {#kdf}

-A secure key derivation function (KDF) that is modeled as a secure pseudorandom function (PRF) in the standard model {{GHP2018}} and independent random oracle in the random oracle model (ROM) and quantum random oracle model.
-Generally a strong KDF will have a proof of indifferentiability from a random oracle.

-Examples of secure KDFs in practice include HKDF-SHA256 and SHA3.
-SHA-256 is not generally considered a strong KDF except under constrained circumstances {{CDMP2005}}.

-## Extendable-output function `XOF` {#xof}

-Extendable-output function (XOF).
-A function on bit strings in which the output can be extended to any desired length.
-Ought to satisfy the following properties as long as the specified output length is sufficiently long to prevent trivial attacks:

-1. (One-way) It is computationally infeasible to find any input that maps to any new pre-specified output.

-2. (Collision-resistant) It is computationally infeasible to find any two distinct inputs that map to the same output.

-MUST provide the bit-security required to source input randomness for PQ/T components from a seed that is expanded to a output length, of which a subset is passed to the component key generation algorithms.

-## Hash functions {#hash}

-Functionally, a hash function is simply a function that produces a fixed-length output byte string from an input byte string of arbitrary length.

-- `Nh` - The length in bytes of an output from this hash function.
-- `Hash(input) -> output`: Produce a byte string of length `Nh` from an input byte string.

-For simplicity, we will write invocations of a hash function without `Hash` being explicit.
-Invoking a hash function `Foo` on input `input` will be written as `Foo(input)` instead of `Foo.Hash(input)`.

-Hash function used with the constructions in this document should be structured so that they can be regarded as random oracles in either the classical or quantum random oracle model.
-(Note that this property implies standard hash function properties such as collision resistance and second preimage resistance.)
-Each hash function we refer to should be an independent random oracle.

-For QSF, the KDF function must be a secure random oracle in the random oracle model and quantum random oracle model and as a secure pseudorandom function (PRF) in the standard model.

 ## Nominal Groups {#group}